justinloveless/github-to-ide/README.md

 ### Editors
 - The native host supports multiple editors.
 Update `native-host/config.example.json` (and your personal `~/.github-vscode-interceptor.json`) to list the editors you want to expose – each entry can point at a different binary and argument template.
-- Reload the extension and you’ll see a “VS Code” button in the GitHub header.
+- Reload the extension and you’ll see the “GitHub to IDE” button in the GitHub header.
 Click the caret to choose any configured editor; selecting one will set it as the repository default (hold <kbd>Alt</kbd> while clicking to open once without changing the default).
 - Repo-specific preferences sync via `chrome.storage.sync`, so the chosen editor is remembered per repository.
 - The button also lets you pick the default *open mode*: “Open entire workspace” launches a fresh window for the repo (then activates the requested file), while “Open file only” reuses the current window.
 Hold <kbd>Shift</kbd> when choosing an editor to perform the opposite mode just once.
 - `native-host/config.example.json` remains as a reference for the default editor templates, but it is no longer read by the native helper.

 ## Native host prerequisites
 - macOS / Linux with Node.js installed (the wrapper checks common locations and honours `NODE_BIN` or `GITHUB_VSCODE_NODE`).
-- `code` command available somewhere on disk (the native host now searches typical VS Code install paths if it isn't on `PATH`).
+- `code` command available somewhere on disk (the native host searches typical install paths if it isn't on `PATH`).

 ## Dev scripts
 - `scripts/package-extension.sh` – bundle the extension into `dist/github-vscode-interceptor-<timestamp>.zip`.